peter88213/yw-viewer/docs/index.md

 ## Credits

-Bryan Oakley presented a Rich Text example on [stack overflow](https://stackoverflow.com/questions/63099026/fomatted-text-in-tkinter).
+- Bryan Oakley presented a Rich Text example on [stack overflow](https://stackoverflow.com/questions/63099026/fomatted-text-in-tkinter).
+- The icons are made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).

 ## License